Ground-based active and passive microwave remote sensing

 Surface soil moisture retrieval using L-band radiometer and ground-penetrating radar (GPR).

 Development of algorithms accounting for vegetation and soil surface roughness in the inversion of radiometer and radar data for accurate soil moisture retrieval.

 Soil hydraulic properties retrieval using microwave remote sensing based on a well-controlled outdoor setup.

 Characterization of crop canopies and water stress related phenomena using microwave remote sensing methods.

-Calibration and validation activities associated with ESA’s Soil Moisture and Ocean Salinity (SMOS) mission launched in 2009 and the NASA’s upcoming Soil Moisture Active Passive (SMAP) mission scheduled for launch in 2014.
+Calibration and validation activities associated with ESA’s Soil Moisture and Ocean Salinity (SMOS) mission launched in 2009 and NASA’s Soil Moisture Active Passive (SMAP) mission launched in 2015.

 Jonard F., Weihermüller L., Schwank M., Jadoon K. Z., Vereecken H., Lambot S. 2015.
 Estimation of hydraulic properties of a sandy soil using ground-based active and passive microwave remote sensing.
 IEEE Transactions on Geoscience and Remote Sensing, 53(6): 3095-3109.

 Montzka C., Bogena H., Weihermüller L., Jonard F., Bouzinac C., Kainulainen J., Balling J. E., Löw A., Dall’Amico J., Rouhe E., Vanderborght J., Vereecken H. 2013.
 Brightness temperature and soil moisture validation at different scales during the SMOS Validation Campaign in the Rur and Erft catchments, Germany.
 IEEE Transactions on Geoscience and Remote Sensing, 51(3): 1728-1743.

 Forschungszentrum Jülich GmbH